Walk, cycle and lunch your way through Cornwall: The best trails with a café nearby

 A handful of lovely local cafés along the way provide the perfect excuse for respite and refreshments.
 Serving homemade pasties and Roskilly’s ice cream, as well as freshly ground coffee and locally brewed cider from its beach hut style café, Elm Farm transforms into a sociable hub on sunny days, not far from some of Cornwall’s best-loved beaches.
 Meanwhile, The Hub at Portreath is a fabulous destination for cyclists, families and friends alike, with bikes available to hire and fresh food served in the coffee shop all day.

-Whether it’s a cycling holiday with friends this Easter or an outdoorsy break with the family to celebrate May half term, Cardinham Barns provides a picture-perfect setting for a luxury staycation.
+Whether it’s a cycling holiday with friends or an outdoorsy break with the family, Cardinham Barns provides a picture-perfect setting for a luxury staycation.
 Call 01208 895570 for more information or to discuss your stay with our team.